Using our past to guide our future.

 We know from experience that if communities manage and use resources sustainably, they’ll be able to enjoy them well into the future.

-Here, we’re bringing a piece of history back to life.
-Megan Barron, West Village’s Sales, Marketing and Property Management Director explains, “it’s all about creating an environment and foundation that enables communities to grow and evolve for generations to come.”
+The project brings a piece of history back to life creating an environment and foundation that enables communities to grow and evolve for generations to come.

 In the process, we’re creating new value for the residents and community through events like the highly successful Brisbane Ice Cream Festival.
 This festival has run for three consecutive years and has informed the design of the public realm to facilitate successful community events into the future.